 The Texas state legislature passed livestock laws as far back as 1876.
 These are laws that aim to limit the application of the free range rule in a county or some parts of the county.
 In these areas, ranch and farm owners are prevented from letting their animals venture freely onto the road.
 If the animals cause an accident, the owner of the livestock will be liable.

 These laws usually state the kinds of animals to which they apply.
 It could be mules, donkeys, cows, horses, and so on.
 If you are not sure if a livestock law applies where you had an accident, you should get in touch with a Houston personal injury attorney who will investigate and give you proper legal guidance.
 Stock laws can also apply to a county or part of a county making it difficult to know if it applies to your accident.
-Since Michael Fleming is a former Harris County attorney he has significant knowledge in these matters so if you are unsure of what to do after being injured in an accident with livestock call our attorneys for a free consultation.

 Who is Liable for an Accident with Livestock?